Tornado outbreak of April 13–16, 2012

 From April 13 to 16, 2012, a major tornado outbreak occurred across a large portion of the Great Plains.
 The storms resulted in six tornado-related fatalities, all of which occurred as a result of a nighttime EF3 tornado that caused major damage in and around Woodward, Oklahoma.
-Numerous other tornadoes occurred, including a violent EF4 tornado that passed near Marquette, Kansas, and an EF3 that caused major damage in Wichita.
+Numerous other tornadoes occurred, including a violent EF4 tornado that passed near Marquette, Kansas, and an EF3 tornado that caused major damage in Wichita.

 Meteorological synopsis

 An impressive low pressure area and associated trough began tracking into the Great Plains on April 13, and a slight risk of severe weather was issued.
 The outlook mentioned the possibility of tornadoes, including the risk for isolated strong tornadoes.
 No strong tornadoes occurred, though an EF1 tornado caused considerable damage in Norman, Oklahoma.